 Gross, AND not to mention they are destructive.
 Garlic can help keep these two away from your prized plants.

 My arch nemesis this season.
 I always think rabbits are cute and even call them “Peter” as in Peter rabbit.
-However, they ate at least 6 tomato plants this year, so we’re not on speaking terms.
+However, rabbits ate at least 6 tomato plants this year, so we’re not on speaking terms.

 Thankfully, garlic is going to be my answer next year, and since we eat a ton of it anyway, I may as well plant as much as I can around the garden!